godot-rust/gdnative-book/src/gdext/intro/coding.md

     }
 }
 ```
-This code starts by setting some functions that godot will run.
-The init function is for Godot to create our Node and the physics_process function is what godot runs every frame.
-The if statement checks if the game is running and doesn't run in the editor.
-The set_velocity setst eh velocity of the node and the move and slide moves with collisions.
+`GodotExt` is a trait that holds functions for Godot to use.
+We are defining 2 functions `init` and `physics_process`. `init` creates a new node for Godot.
+It holds a simple Self struct and returns Player. `physics_process` runs physics logic every frame.
+This holds the parameter `delta`. `delta` is the time between the current frame and the last frame.
+The if statement checks if it is running in the editor or in the actually game.
+This is because or code will start running in the engine. `self.base.set_velocity(Vector::new(speed, gravity));` tells the engine that the new velocity of the node is the vector 2(in this case it's speed on the x axis and gravity on the y axis). `self.base.move_and_slide();` takes the velocity and moves it while allowing for collsions.